 The last few years have witnessed a welcome transformation along the entire stretch of the Embarcadero.
-The 1989 earthquake put an end to the idea of running a freeway into the city center, so the old shipping piers are now set off by new plantings and sidewalks and the area is being promoted as a breezy park.
-In-line skaters and cyclists disport themselves where once concrete embankments held sway (see p93).
+The 1989 earthquake put an end to the idea of running a freeway into the city center, so the old shipping piers are now set off by greenery and sidewalks, and the area is being promoted as a breezy park.
+In-line skaters and cyclists disport themselves where concrete embankments once held sway (see p93).